CodeHarborHub/codeharborhub.github.io/blog/Quantum computing and it's application.md

 ### Optimization Problems

-Many real-world problems, such as supply chain management, financial modeling, and route optimization, involve finding the best solution among a vast number of possibilities.
+Many real-world problems, such as supply chain management, financial modelling, and route optimization, involve finding the best solution among a vast number of possibilities.
 Quantum computing can provide significant speed-ups for solving these optimization problems using algorithms like the Quantum Approximate Optimization Algorithm (QAOA) and Grover's algorithm.

 ### Drug Discovery